↓

 Difference between the Wildcat, the Domesticated Cat, and feral cats:

 Wildcats are actual wild cat species- not to be confused with a feral cat (which is a Domesticated Cat that has returned to living in a wild state.)
-However, one could argue that the Domestic Cat is barely domesticated itself.
+Domestic Cats are a species that have at least somehwat been domesticated (they descended from the African Wildcat many thousands of years ago).

 A note on the European Wildcat